 The Authority has specialized equipment for detecting leaks.

 The Development Authority maintains and repairs its approximately 45 miles of pipeline, as well as providing contractual maintenance services to a number of municipalities.

 The Development Authority uses its technical expertise and licensed professional staff to work with municipal partners when requested to develop shared service solutions that provide cost-effective services throughout the region.
 The Water Quality Division supports numerous town, district and village water and wastewater systems with the following services:

 Special project support

-For information on Water Quality Services contact Brian Nutting, Water Quality Division Manager: firstname.lastname@example.org
+For information on Water Quality Services contact Brian Nutting, Water Quality Division Director: firstname.lastname@example.org